oracle/truffleruby/README.md

   to use TruffleRuby inside GraalVM.

 * Via your [Ruby manager/installer](doc/user/ruby-managers.md) (RVM, rbenv, chruby, ruby-build, ruby-install).
-This contains only TruffleRuby, in the [Native configuration](#truffleruby-runtime-configurations), making it a smaller download.
-It is meant for users who only want a Ruby implementation and are already using a Ruby manager.
+This contains TruffleRuby only in the [Native configuration](#truffleruby-runtime-configurations), making it a smaller download.
+It is meant for users who want only the native Ruby implementation and are already using a Ruby manager.

 * Via Docker: [Oracle Linux-based images](https://github.com/graalvm/container/blob/master/truffleruby/README.md)